The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 Ed Gein is proof that horror doesn’t always come from the shadows.
 Sometimes it comes from grief, isolation, and emotional decay — a lonely man, trapped in a warped devotion to his mother, descending into madness one night at a time.

-The quiet town of Plainfield will never be forgotten — because of the man who turned a farmhouse into a nightmare.
+We may never know.
+But one thing is certain: The quiet town of Plainfield, Wisconsin, in Waushara County, will never be forgotten — because of the man who turned an isolated farmhouse into a nightmare.